 - Coral snakes

-Wyeth created coral snake antivenom from the 1960s until 2003.
-But in that year, they stopped production, because it was so rarely needed and unprofitable.
+Wyeth created a coral snake antivenom from the 1960s until 2003.
+But in that year they stopped production because it was so rarely needed and unprofitable.

 According to the Orianne Society, Wyeth and their old stock were bought by Pfizer.
 They have not recommenced production, but did tests to ensure that existing stock, even when outside of its original date, was still usable.

-PLoS One states that research is ongoing to find a new antivenom.
+PLoS One said that research is ongoing to find a new antivenom.
 However, there is still no antivenom being produced for the American market.

-The lack of antivenom for a reasonably common deadly snake in the U.S. is indicative of the rarity of snake milking jobs and pharmaceutical companies producing antivenom.
+The lack of antivenom for a reasonably common deadly snake in the U.S. is indicative of the rarity of snake milking jobs and pharmaceutical companies producing antivenom for profit.

 How Do You Get Antivenom for Snake Bites?